-The ubiquity of German Pharmacies bearing the name ‘Mohr’ or ‘Mohrenapotheke’, including one in Senior Fellow Eric Otieno’s neighborhood triggered his Action Project, Kassel Postkolonial.
+The ubiquity of German Pharmacies bearing the name ‘Mohr’ or ‘Mohrenapotheke’, including one in Senior Fellow Eric Otieno’s neighborhood triggered his Action Project, which became integrated into a larger collaborative project, Kassel Postkolonial.
 ‘Mohr_In’ is the oldest German term that has been used to construct blackness as otherness, and can be considered equivalent to the N-word in the United States.

 This degree of ubiquity would be unthinkable if the pharmacies names contained Nazi language or symbolism.
 However, colonial language is largely tolerated (and even embraced) in public spaces all over Germany.

 Eric was looking for ways of getting into conversation with one of the aforementioned pharmacies in his neighborhood, in the hope that conversation would motivate them to think about and maybe even change their name.
 After a disappointing experience with a bakery which was selling Mohrenköpfe (N-Heads) made of chocolate in Kassel, Eric decided that it was more constructive and systematic to engage the people who were buying at these places rather than those who owned them.